 The function starts with an initial value (the value to start the series with).
 Before returning a result, the function test whether the initial value satisfies a condition.
 If the first value satisfies the condition, it remains.
 The function then continues to the next value, generated by the function in argument 3.

 From here, the function tests if the next value satisfies the condition in argument 2.
 If the value satisfies the condition, it stays.
 Then the function tests the next value against the condition.
 This loop continues until a value does not meet the condition.
-You can use this condition to limit the amount of values to return.
-Optionally you can specify an optional selector in argument 4 to determine which values to return.

 With that in mind, have a look at the following examples.
 It creates a list of a single value: